ronkok/Hurmet/docs/manual.md

 ### Comments

-© Citation needed
+{comment}
+A Hurmet comment is a paragraph inside a speech bubble.

-The ![comment][] button enables you to write a comment like the nearby text bubble:
+The ![comment][] button enables you to write a comment into the document.

 A command in the “Docs” menu will delete all comments in the document.